louiskwt/teach-myself-cs/programming/cs61a/notes/NOTES.md

     1. start by verifying the base case
     2. substitute it with k + 1 to verify that it can work for k + 1 temrs

-Iterative Approach vs Recursive Approach
+Iterative Approach vs Recursive Approach:`

     - In general, iterative functions must maintain some local state that changes throughout the course of implemntation
     - Recursive functions, on the other hand, bind the values in different frames (recurive calls) without tracking the state.
 It avoids the nuisance of corretly assigning local names during iteration.